 "I get ideas from everywhere, from photographs, from advertising, from dreams, from other paintings.
 I figure anything I see is mine to use, because it resides in my vision, my memory, my dreams.
-I take it and transform it into something better." -William A. Newman
+I take it and transform it into something better." - Newman

 For over 40 years, Bill Newman was the beating heart of the Corcoran College of Art + Design.
 Thousands of Corcoran students have learned his methods and techniques, but it is his unforgettable joy and openness in the process of making art, whatever shape that art might take, that is his legacy as an artist and educator.